 Caryophyllene (β-Caryophyllene)

 Caryophyllene is found in many herbs, including black pepper, basil and oregano.
 In cannabis, this terpene is responsible for the spicy, musky scent.
-Caryophyllene exerts its effects through activation of the CB2 receptor, thus promoting anti-inflammatory14 and antioxidant activity15 effects, but may also help treat anxiety and depression16.
+Caryophyllene exerts its effects through activation of the CB2 receptor, thus promoting anti-inflammatory and antioxidant activity effects, but may also help treat anxiety and depression.

 Cannabis seed banks rediscover classic terpenes